openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

       its [Board](http://en.opensuse.org/openSUSE:Board), the group that has the responsibility to help guide the great ship Geeko forward.

-I™m standing alongside a number of great candidates in the hope of being one of the 3
+Iâ€™m standing alongside a number of great candidates in the hope of being one of the 3
       elected this year.

 My full platform can be read on [my
         election page here](http://en.opensuse.org/openSUSE:Board_election_2011_platform_template_rbrownccb)

-I™m excited at the idea of trying something new, taking on a new challenge, and having an
+Iâ€™m excited at the idea of trying something new, taking on a new challenge, and having an
       opportunity to get my hands dirty helping out the best (and greenest) FOSS project out there.

-If you™re an [openSUSE Member](http://en.opensuse.org/openSUSE:Members)
+If youâ€™re an [openSUSE Member](http://en.opensuse.org/openSUSE:Members)
       please consider me for one of your 3 votes, which you can place on our [openSUSE Connect Election Poll](https://connect.opensuse.org//pg/polls/read/digitaltomm/15228/opensuse-board-election-2011)

-Thanks to everyone who™s supporting me and wish me luck for the results when the poll
+Thanks to everyone whoâ€™s supporting me and wish me luck for the results when the poll
       closes in two weeks.

-
+â€

 ## ![Header Picture](http://saigkill.homelinux.net/images/OWN-oxygen-Board1.png)Status Updatesâ–²â–¼

 ### ![Header Picture](http://saigkill.homelinux.net/images/Built-with-web-big.png)SUSE Studio

+â€œ

         [SUSE Studio/David Majda: Upgrade your appliances to openSUSE 12.1 ](http://blog.susestudio.com/2011/11/upgrade-your-appliances-to-opensuse-121.html)